nataliebock/nataliebock/README.md

 ## Goals 🥅
-- By the end of this semester, I hope to improve my Python coding abilities and learn how to make more advanced visualizations in Python.
+- By the end of this semester, I hope to:
+    - Improve my Python coding abilities
+    - Learn how to make more advanced visualizations in Python
+    - Better understand statistical analysis and how to utilize and present regressions